confluentinc/ksql/docs/operate-and-deploy/installation/server-config/config-reference.md

 Toggles whether or not the processing log should include rows in log messages.
 By default, this property has the value `false`.

+### ksql.logging.skipped.response.codes

+This is a comma separated list of http response codes to skip when doing request logging.
+This is useful for ignoring certain 4XX errors that you might not want to show up in the logs.

+### ksql.logging.rate.limited.request.paths

+This is a list of path:rate_limit pairs, to rate limit the server request logging.
+This is useful for requests that are coming in at a high rate, such as for pull queries.
+It makes it possible to see the logs at a low rate of requests, but start dropping them when they go over the threshold.

 ksqlDB-Connect Settings
 -----------------------